zkhong-kkk/zkhong-kkk.github.io/index.md

 <div style="margin-bottom: 40px;">
   <h2 style="color: #2c3e50; border-left: 4px solid #3498db; padding-left: 15px; margin-bottom: 20px;">👨‍🎓 个人简介</h2>
   <p style="color: #4a4a4a; line-height: 1.8; font-size: 1.05em; text-indent: 2em;">
-    Hello,everybody!I'm Zekun Hong which come from Fudan University.Now I'm major in Environment Science but I don't like it so I am scheduled to do research on data science.
+    Hello,everybody!I'm Zekun Hong which come from China.Now I'm major in Environment Science in Fudan University but I don't like it.
+    I think that I am more interesting in data science,Human-Computer-Interaction and machine learning.
   <p>
 <div>